igordammous/igordammous/README.md

 * 🌱 I’m currently learning Python and R

+#### Here you can see my [certificates](https://cursos.alura.com.br/user/igordammous/fullCertificate/0a0cd9f09159d77a35bcbbb955b3af5c)

-How to reach me igordammous@gmail.com or https://www.linkedin.com/in/igordammous/ or here
+#### How to reach me igordammous@gmail.com or https://www.linkedin.com/in/igordammous/ or here

 Pronouns: he/him